paperless-ngx/paperless-ngx/docs/advanced_usage.md

 ### Filename Templates {#filename-templates}

-The filename formatting using the [Django Template Language](https://docs.djangoproject.com/en/5.1/ref/templates/language/) to build the filename.
+The filename formatting uses [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/templates/) to build the filename.
-This allows for complex logic to be included in the format, including [tags](https://docs.djangoproject.com/en/5.1/ref/templates/language/#tags) and [filters](https://docs.djangoproject.com/en/5.1/ref/templates/language/#filters) to manipulate the [variables](#filename-format-variables) provided.
+This allows for complex logic to be included in the format, including [logical structures](https://jinja.palletsprojects.com/en/3.1.x/templates/#list-of-control-structures) and [filters](https://jinja.palletsprojects.com/en/3.1.x/templates/#id11) to manipulate the [variables](#filename-format-variables) provided.
+The template is provided as a string, potentially multiline, and rendered into a single line.

 In addition, the entire Document instance is available to be utilized in a more advanced way, as well as some variables which only make sense to be accessed with more complex logic.